Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 **Bear.** When you activate your Rage, choose two damage types, other than Force or Psychic.
 You have Resistance to the chosen types until the Rage ends.

-**Eagle.** When you activate your Rage and as a Bonus Action while it’s active, you can take both the Disengage and the Dash action.
+**Eagle.** When you activate your Rage and as a Bonus Action while it's active, you can take both the Disengage and the Dash action.

 **Wolf.** While your Rage is active, your allies have Advantage on melee attack rolls against any enemy of yours within 10 feet of you.